About the Little Ice Age

 The first recorded frost fair didn't happen until 1608, but the Thames had frozen over several times in the 16th century.
 Henry VIII is said to have travelled all the way from central London to Greenwich by sleigh along the river during the winter of 1536 and Elizabeth I took walks on the ice during the winter of 1564.
 Wikipedia

 I don't know if they have a way to determine the winter temperatures like they do the summer temperatures.
 They should figure out a way.
 Maybe I can.
-Some plants make more viscous sap in cold weather.
+The sap of some plants change their viscosity in cold weather.
 Maybe old lumber can be used to see changes in the ratios of the saps produced.

 With that channel blocked the climate of England and Southern Greenland would partially swap.
-The conveyor belt would also automatically move farther west since it depend in part on the Arctic water coming from between Greenland and Ellesmere to push it eastward towards England.
-Of course some of the water that came through that gap from the Arctic would then have come south between Iceland and Norway.
-So it would make England a lot colder.
+The conveyor belt would also automatically move farther west since it is dependent in part on the Arctic water coming from between Greenland and Ellesmere to push it eastward towards England.
+Of course some of the water that came through that gap from the Arctic would then be forced to come south between Iceland and Norway.
+That would make England a lot colder.
 That flow would also tend to push the conveyor belt further south and to the west.
 That would cool off England and Europe even more.
 This would have had a maximal effect in England but less and less the farther away from there you got.
 This would have very little effect in America and of course on American tree rings.

 Yes there was a general cooling worldwide, even in the southern hemisphere.
-These were milder changes in the weather than what but what took place in Europe.
+These were milder changes in the weather than what took place in Europe.
 Mainly in and around the North Atlantic.

 The effect of volcanic erruptions were much more global than what went on across Europe during the Mini Ice Age so I am not even including them.